-4-4.3 Planting Trees.
+4-4.3 Trees for Screening.

 Select trees that retain their foliage year-round.
-Pine or fir are adaptable to most planting zones, and will work well if they are varieties that do not grow too tall.
+Utilize native and naturalized trees that are adapted to the local regional climate and natural aesthetic.
+Select tree species that are hardy, disease resistant, drought-tolerant, and low maintenance.
+Select tree species by ultimate size and form to maintain the natural shape and not require extensive maintenance or pruning.
 In addition, ensure that trees overlap such that there are no visible gaps between them as shown in Figure 4-2.
 Note in the elevation view of Figure 4-2 that only the upper floors would be shielded, so only non-critical areas could be located on lower floors.
+Refer to the appropriate Base Exterior Architecture Plan (BEAP), Installation Appearance Plan (IAP), Public Works Department or the reviewing Government Landscape Architect.
+111